Tianyu82/Blog/posts/wait_mechanism.md

 This code waits up to 10 seconds for an element, identified by ID, to be clickable.
 If the element is neither found nor clickable within the time frame, a `TimeoutException` is thrown.
 Explicit waits check both the existence and interactability of elements, offering a more precise approach compared to implicit waits.

-### Conclusion

-Choosing the right waiting mechanism can significantly affect the robustness and efficiency of your test scripts.
-While brute force waits are less desirable, implicit and explicit waits each have their use cases, with explicit waits providing the most granularity.